passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

-Lists balances, positions and orders for the specified account as well as option_positions and account metadata.
-The data returned is similar to the data returned over the more fine-grained **positions**, **orders** and **balances** endpoints.
+Lists balances, positions, option positions, and recent orders for the specified account.
+The data returned is similar to the data returned over the more fine-grained [balances](/reference/Account%20Information/AccountInformation_getUserAccountBalance), [positions](/reference/Account%20Information/AccountInformation_getUserAccountPositions) and [orders](/reference/Account%20Information/AccountInformation_getUserAccountOrders) endpoints. __The finer-grained APIs are preferred.
+They are easier to work with, faster, and have better error handling than this coarse-grained API.__

 ### Example
 ```csharp